Jockstrap: Jockstraps for women

 The pelvic protector is the female equivalent of the male jockstrap.
 It is currently unclear who was responsible for the first invention of the female pelvic protector.
 It is designed to protect the female genitalia from bruising or tearing.
 The area protected includes the entire vulva, including the clitoris, the clitoral hood and the delicate labia minora which protrude from the vulva in some women and are therefore especially vulnerable to bruising from impact.
 It is also occasionally nicknamed a "jill" or "jillstrap".
 Women wear the garment during contact sports or activities.
 The garment cups around the genitals and is usually reinforced with rigid material.

-Gay subculture

-Selection of different jockstraps as fashionable men's underwear without jockstrap protection in a German boutique in the red-light district of Hanover, Germany.

-Since the 1950s and 1960s, some gay men use jockstraps as an erotic attire, particularly those belonging to the leather and BDSM subcultures.
-The garment has become especially popular between gay men and the LGBTQ community in the 2020s, with major brands producing rainbow-colored, pride-themed jockstraps.
-The reason for its popularity might be due to how the jockstrap accentuates the shape of male buttocks.